MarcoBetti1/weBot/README.md

 ## Troubleshooting

-- **`A saved Chrome profile is required`** – run the login command first, allow it to persist the profile, then pass that path via `--chrome-profile`.
+- **`A saved Chrome profile is required`** – run the login command first, allow it to persist the profile, then pass that name via `--chrome-profile`.
 - **`The provided Chrome profile is not authenticated`** – open the profile in Chrome manually, confirm you can access the home timeline, or run the login command again to refresh cookies and security tokens.